 The truth: According to research conducted at the University of Minnesota and the University of California at San Diego, “Higher graduation rates for students who study abroad can be observed across a wide variety of variables, including race, gender, major, first-generation status, parental income, SAT score, and grade-point average” (Redden, 2012).

 #4 Study abroad is not safe for my student

 The truth: The safety and security of our students is paramount.
-It is also true that, in the words of TTU's Vice Provost for International Affairs, “no place in the world is entirely safe” (2016).
+It is also true that, in the words of TTU's former Vice Provost for International Affairs, “no place in the world is entirely safe” (2016).
 The Study Abroad staff monitors security situations abroad, vets host families, enrolls students in comprehensive health and accident insurance, and requires pre-departure as well as on-site orientations to help students adjust to their new surroundings.